vetkolisanket/NewsApp/README.md

 TODOs
 - [x] Integrate the /everything endpoint
-- [ ] Display the list of news in a recycler view
+- [x] Display the list of news in a recycler view
+- [ ] Move news list into fragment
+- [ ] News detail fragment